Student Information and Support

 UCB’s Attendance and Discretionary Bursary Scheme Co-ordinator will monitor each student’s attendance, attitude, progress and behaviour and report whether these have been satisfactory or not to UCB’s Finance Department, who then pay a set weekly amount to each student who has met the criteria.

-For more information, please view the online DBS Student Guidance.
-For additional or specific support, please contact either the Attendance and Discretionary Bursary Scheme Co-ordinator, Nadine Growcock in Room 629 of the Summer Row Campus, or the Student Services Department in the Student Information Suite on the Seventh Floor of the Summer Row Campus.
+For more information, please contact either the Attendance and Discretionary Bursary Scheme Co-ordinator, Nadine Growcock in Room 629 of the Summer Row Campus, or the Student Services Department in the Student Information Suite on the Seventh Floor of the Summer Row Campus.

 You should also see the Attendance Team if you wish to negotiate a forthcoming absence or to sign out of UCB early for any reason other than sickness.
 Any supporting letters or appointment cards should be brought with you to ensure that the absence can be recorded and authorised if appropriate.
 The Attendance Team is based in Room 629 of the Summer Row site.